-Don’t worry if you have a feeling of déjà vu as you explore—numerous movies and TV shows have shot scenes in the atmospheric part of the city.
+Don’t worry if you have a feeling of déjà vu as you explore the Distillery District—numerous movies and TV shows have shot scenes in the atmospheric part of the city.
 Several interesting sculptures add to the ambience too.
 Shop till you drop in the diverse stores, including cool and quirky vintage boutiques, browse fresh produce and artisan treats in the weekly Sunday Market, peek inside trendy art galleries, and stop for refreshments in a cute café or top-class restaurant.

 - One of the biggest Chinatowns in North America